LearnMetabarcoding/LearnMetabarcoding/sphinx/source/gettingstarted/cli_bioinformatics/UNIX_cmd_line.rst

 .. parsed-literal::

-	man ​fastqc​      # Returns a scrollable manual if it exists fastqc​ -h       # Outputs a text summary of the function's options ​fastqc​ --help   # Same as above
+	man ​fastqc​      :comment:`# Returns a scrollable manual if it exists` fastqc​ -h       :comment:`# Outputs a text summary of the function's options` ​fastqc​ --help   :comment:`# Same as above`

 If these don't help you figure out how to use the tool (which is understandable, sometimes they're very brief!), try searching google.
 There are lots of people out there who've probably tried to figure out the tool before.
 The trick is including the right search terms.
 Be specific, but not too specific, and include important context.
 For example, I might search "linux command line how to use echo", or "bash print text to terminal echo", or "terminal write string ubuntu".